 BIA-ALCL is a type of non-Hodgkin lymphoma (a cancer that affects the immune system) that can develop months or years after an implant surgery.
 Symptoms usually take years to develop and can present more than 10 years following implant surgery.

 It’s been estimated that 700 cases of BIA-ALC, predominantly linked to textured implants, have been found globally.
 As a result, Europe and Brazil have removed the implants from the market.

 Health Canada has been notified of 28 confirmed Canadian cases of BIA-ALCL, of which 24 (86%) involve Allergan’s Biocell breast implant.

 Health Canada has advised that if you have an Allergan Biocell breast implant, that removing your breast implants is not recommended if you do not have any signs or symptoms suggesting BIA-ALCL.
 Patients should always discuss the risks and benefits of removal with their healthcare professional.

 If you are experiencing unusual changes to your breasts, including breast pain, sudden swelling, or a lump, consult a healthcare professional right away.

 Canada Allergan lawsuit

 Howie Sacks and Henry LLP has partnered with Beyond Law LLP to pursue individual mass tort actions on behalf of women and their families who have suffered injury due to Allergan breast implants.

-With over 30 years of experience in personal injury law, Howie Sacks and Henry LLP handles every personal injury claim with professionalism and compassion.
+With decades of experience in personal injury law, Howie Sacks and Henry LLP handles every personal injury claim with professionalism and compassion.
 Beyond Law LLP is a Toronto-based litigation firm focusing on serious personal injury cases.
 The firm prides itself on its hands-on and personalized approach.